 Monday-Thursday, 2:30 to 4 PM

 The Scholars Program partners with the June Shelton School, offering tutoring for students with learning differences.
 Students learn reading and writing using tools that align with how they best learn.
 During sessions, tutors will either lead instruction using a multi-sensory structured language (MSL) approach to reading or will utilize auditory discrimination and memory training.
 Volunteers are required to participate in a full day of initial training before they begin serving.
 Trainings are offered once per quarter.

 Afterschool Program Support

 Afterschool provides children and youth activities and homework support, which reinforce core concepts to bolster school academic performance.
-Students choose from a selection of interest clubs each semester, including: violin, debate, coding, basketball, and photography.
+Students choose from a selection of interest club each semester, including: violin, debate, coding, basketball, and photography.
 Volunteers assist with classroom support, leading clubs, and building relationships with students.

 Scholars Admin Support

-Saturdays, 8:30 AM-12:15 PM
+Saturdays, 8:30 AM-12PM